matt-erhart/lab/README.md

    - text editor id can be undefined
    - auto-complete doesn't always work
    - graph viewbox container should resize -> see multi-instance customizable layouts

+# Slate-TroubleShooting
+** Can't focus multiple instances of slate editors, e.g. in a list: **
+Cause: conflicting keys uses to find editor in the dom
+Solution:
+editorUtils/initKeySafeSlate()

 # Dictionary